I just ran across another article in a health magazine touting the benefits of tart cherry supplements or juice.

 - The researchers were able to measure and control the amount of anthocyanins in the tart cherry juice.
 If you buy concentrate, juice or supplements, the label does not give this information.
 There have not been enough studies done to recommend a safe or effective dose.
 Also, supplements are not regulated by the Food & Drug Administration (FDA), so are notorious for containing less (or more) of the active ingredient.
 Or being contaminated with something else.
 In the land of supplements, it’s “buyer beware.”

-- Tart cherry supplements are expensive, especially if you choose a quality brand (more likely to get what’s printed on the label) and want to use them every day.
+- Tart cherry supplements are expensive, especially if you choose a quality brand (more likely to get what’s printed on the label).
 Personally, I’d rather spend my money on fruits and other foods that are naturally high in anti-oxidants and anthocyanins.

 Yes, some people swear tart cherry supplements help them with a variety of complaints.
 Other than the high sugar content of the juice (and the cost), there isn’t a big downside to trying them.